-All food categories sold at Tesco are included in the scope.
+All food categories sold at Tesco Ireland are included in the scope.

 During the calculations, all non-food items are removed from our waste data.
 The following product products are out of scope and therefore excluded from the calculations:

-- All products within Baby, Beauty & Toiletries, and Healthcare, Optician & Pharmacy categories except baby food and nutitional fitness food.
+- All products within Baby, Beauty & Toiletries, and Healthcare, Optician & Pharmacy categories except baby food and nutritional fitness food.

 - All products in the Household & Petcare category except food items.